zbblanton/tlc5940_servo_controller/README.md

-# TLC5940 Servo Controller for PIC Micrcontrollers
+# TLC5940 Servo Controller for PIC Microcontrollers

-Verison 1.0 is ready for download.
+Version 1.0 is ready for download.
 It still lacks some documentation of the functions, but should work on any of the PIC18 series microcontrollers.
-This verison is only for the brave or impatient souls who can't wait for better documentation.
+This version is only for the brave or impatient souls who can't wait for better documentation.
-Verison 1.1 will have fully documented code and a few great new functions that I think will separate this library from others.
+Version 1.1 will have fully documented code and a few great new functions that I think will separate this library from others.

+To download the source, go to downloads and click "Download Repository".

 This code is developed and tested on the PIC18F4520.